 What is Creosote?

-Creosote is a toxic chemical that comes from burning wood.
+Creosote is a chemical that comes from burning wood.
 Each time you use your fireplace, creosote builds up as a part of the smoke that the fire gives off.
 As smoke rises from the fire, creosote often sticks to the inside of your chimney.
 Creosote can quickly transition from a gas into solid tar, especially at lower temperatures.

 With continued fireplace use, creosote will continue to collect in your chimney.
 The main danger here is that it’s highly flammable.
 If the build-up of creosote in your chimney ignites, it can cause a chimney fire and spread to the rest of the house.
 Other than that, creosote can also lead to health complications.